Keeping you and the clinic safe – Covid-19 information

 Is it for me?

-Acupuncture can be enjoyed by men and women of all ages.
+Any of us can benefit from acupuncture treatment, whatever our gender and our age.
 My practice focuses on patients from teenage years to older age.

 Acupuncture can provide you with support for issues at the physical, mental or emotional levels.
 Examples of conditions some of my patients received support with included anxiety, headaches, osteoarthritis of the knee, thyroid or other hormonal issues, reflux, depression, feeling disconnected, menopausal symptoms, to name a few.
 Patients suffering from long Covid have experienced some relief from debilitating symptoms.
 If in doubt, do not hesitate to get in touch to discuss what you would like to address.